Miroslav Beblavý: Early life

 In 2002 Beblavý co-founded the Institute of Public Policy at the Comenius University in Bratislava.
 He taught at the Institute until the mid-2010s.
-Between 2010 and 2019 he was a Senior Fellow and a Head of Unit at the Centre for European Policy Studies think tank in Brussels.
+Between 2010 and 2019 he was a Senior Fellow and a Head of Jobs & Skills Unit at the Centre for European Policy Studies think tank in Brussels.

 Political career

 State secretary

 Beblavý's first foray in the politics came very early in his life.
-In 2002 at the age of 25 he became State Secretary at he Labor ministry under ministers Ľudovít Kaník and Iveta Radičová.
+In 2002 at the age of 25 he became State Secretary at the Labor ministry under ministers Ľudovít Kaník and Iveta Radičová.
 As a State Secretary he helped to introduce free school meals for needy children and a reform of welfare entitlements.

 Member of Parliament

 SDKÚ period

 Beblavý became a member of the Slovak Democratic and Christian Union – Democratic Party (SDKÚ) in 2009 and got elected MP on the party list in the 2010 Slovak parliamentary election.
 As an MP, he managed to implement several partial reforms such as mandatory online publication of final theses at the Slovak universities and more transparency in allocation of European funding.

 In the 2012 Slovak parliamentary election Beblavý again ran on the list of SDKÚ, which was at the time heavily implicated in the corruption allegations known as the Gorilla scandal.
 Beblavý was not personally involved in the scandal, however the party ended up performing poorly in the election losing 17 out of its previously held 28 parliamentary seats.
 Nonetheless, Beblavý managed to preserve his seat due to receiving over 15,000 personal votes under Slovakia's optional preferential voting system.

 With regards to the Gorilla scandal Beblavý at first supported the party leadership, while insisting on a thorough investigations of the allegations.
 However, in 2013 he joined the group of rebel MPs led by Lucia Žitňanská who left the party over its associations with disreputable characters.